thatonebinaryguy/BinW/README.md

 ## Linux Instructions
 First, if you don't have git, open your terminal and type in ```sudo apt-get install git-all```, then verify the install with ```git version```

-Second, choose the directory directory you want to download it to, if you don't know how to do this see line 24.
+Second, choose the directory directory you want to download it to, if you don't know how to do this see [How to check directories]([url](https://github.com/thatonebinaryguy/BinW/blob/main/README.md#how-to-change-directories)).

 Third, type into your terminal ```git clone https://github.com/thatonebinaryguy/BinW.git```, this will download the BinW files directly to where you choose in step one.